Interview method and sample questions

 Although it is preferred that you talk about work related experiences, volunteer work, student related assignments and/or drawing from personal experience can also be used.

 The easiest way to compose your answer to the behaviour-based interview question is to tell it like you are relating a story to a friend.
 The City of Calgary uses the STAR interview method to gather information about your capabilities.

 - S - situation (what was going on at the time)

 - T - task (what needed to be done)

 - A - action (what steps you took)

 - R - result (how it turned out)

 Remember to connect the actions you took to the end result.
-The best examples are those that are specific and recent job or volunteer experiences.
+The best examples are those that are specific and from recent job or volunteer experiences.